Pingback: 2022 Guide To Growing A Following On Social Media Organically

 $150 – $15,000 per month in ad spend – Only buy digital media.

 $20,000+ per month in ad spend – Combine digital and traditional media.

 For example, if you own a local gift shop or roadside attraction off the interstate, a single billboard might be worth the investment.

 Each business is different and should have a personalized marketing strategy.

 Need help with your media buying?

-Feel free to schedule a call with the Cordelia Labs team for personalized advice.
+Feel free to schedule a call with the Half Past Nine team for personalized advice.